List of television stations in Samoa

 This is a list of the television stations in Samoa.

 Overview

+When television was introduced to American Samoa in October 1964, KVZK-TV was easily received, though the local radio station 2AP would lose listeners because of the Pago station's influence.
+Plans to launch a television station on the western side were discarded.
+At the time, KVZK-TV broadcast from 7pm to 10pm every evening except on Sundays, with a chiefly educational line-up.
+A proposal was made by KVZK to gift one of its surplus television transmitters (entirely in black and white) to Samoa (and another one to Tonga) in 1976, which was to be used for the country's first television station.

 Television was introduced in 1993, under the auspices of the Samoa Broadcasting Corporation.
 Until then, the American side of the islands had television stations operational since 1964 (KVZK-TV).
 The analog network was switched off on August 31, 2020.

 Digital terrestrial television broadcasts were first outlined in 2018, announcing a service of sixteen free-to-air channels, eight TV channels and eight radio stations.
 The network was built by Samoa Digital Communication Limited (SDCL).
+Regular broadcasts began on 9 October 2019.
 SDCL employs the DVB-T2 standard to deliver its signals and covers virtually the entire country.